The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain

 consent per FERPA regulations.
 Therefore, at its discretion, the University of Memphis

-(UM) may provide "directory information" in accordance with the provisions of FERPA
+(U of M) may provide "directory information" in accordance with the provisions of

 - Student Name

 - Telephone Listing

 - Participation in Officially Recognized Activities and Sports

 - Weight and Height of Members of Athletic Teams

 - Degrees, including Date of Graduation

 - Awards Received (e.g., Dean's List, Graduation Honors)

 - Most Recent Previous Education Agency or Institution Attended by the Student